jschirrmacher/useful-typescript-functions/README.md

 - [**Files** to help handle files, especially image previews](src/Files.md)
 - [**Mailer** for sending html templated emails easily](src/Mailer.md)

+## Upgrade from version 2

+The only breaking changes of version 3 are in `Server` module.
+If you don't use it, just upgrade.
+Else, you shoud have a look into the [Upgrade info of `Server`](src/Server.md#upgrading-from-version-2)

 ## What is the difference between a flat and a complex object?

 Complex objects are those which can contain other objects in one or more attributes.